UWO DATABASE

 What?
 You wish to make fire that would not be extinguished by water.
 Than I suggest naphtha.
 If you distil burning water, the result is an oil known as naphtha.
 Naphtha is Persian for burning water.
 It burns easily, and is hard to extinguish.
 This alone, however, will not make a waterproof fire.

-2. Composition of Greek Fire
+2. Composition of Greek fire

 • Discovery